The ASCAP Foundation Deems Taylor/Virgil Thomson Awards: Competition Guidelines

-The ASCAP Foundation Deems Taylor/Virgil Thomson Awards program recognizes books, articles, and liner notes on the subject of music selected for their excellence.
-The Awards were established in 1967 to honor the memory of composer, critic, and commentator Deems Taylor, who died in 1966 after a distinguished career that included six years as President of ASCAP.
+Historically, The ASCAP Foundation Deems Taylor/Virgil Thomson Awards program has recognized books, articles and recording liner notes on the subject of music selected for their excellence.
+The Awards were established in 1967 to honor the memory of composer, critic and commentator Deems Taylor, who died in 1966 after a distinguished career that included six years as President of ASCAP.
 The Awards were renamed in 2014 to also honor the memory of Virgil Thomson (1896 – 1989), one of the leading American composers and critics of the 20th Century, and a former member of the ASCAP Board of Directors.

-To be eligible for consideration for the Award, an entrant (each, an “Entrant”) must be, at the time of entry, (a) a U.S. citizen, U.S. permanent resident or enrolled student with a valid and current U.S. student visa and (b) at least 18 years of age or the age of majority in the state or country of residence, whichever is older.
+Eligible authors (“Entrants”) must be, at the time of entry: (a) a U.S. citizen, U.S. permanent resident or enrolled student with a valid and current U.S. student visa and (b) at least 18 years of age or the age of majority in the state or country of residence, whichever is older.

-The following eligibility requirements apply to works submitted for consideration for the Award: Written works (i.e., concert books, pop books, concert articles, pop articles, and recording liner notes) must be written in English and published in the United States during calendar year 2017.
+The following eligibility requirements apply to works submitted for consideration for the Award: Written works (i.e. concert articles, pop articles, and recording liner notes) must be written in English and published in the United States during calendar year 2020.
 The subject matter may be biographical or critical, reportorial or historical, about music and/or its creators.
-Instructional textbooks, how-to-guides, compilations of articles or essays, or works of fiction will not be accepted.
-Paperbacks that were originally published before 2017 in hardcover are not eligible.
-Reprints or translations of works that were previously published outside of the United States that were first published in the United States in 2017 are eligible.
+Instructional textbooks, how-to guides, compilations of articles or essays, or works of fiction will not be accepted.
+Reprints or translations of works that were previously published outside of the United States that were first published in the United States in 2020 are eligible.

-If a book or article submitted as part of the Submission (as defined below) is co-written, all co-writers shall be considered Entrants and must consent to participation in the Award and satisfy these eligibility criteria, together with all other requirements set forth in the Rules.
+If an article submitted as part of the Submission (as defined below) is co-written, all co-writers shall be considered Entrants and must consent to participation in the Award and satisfy these eligibility criteria, together with all other requirements set forth in the Rules.

-To be considered for the Award, Entrants must: (a) complete and electronically submit an Application (avaliable here) and (b) submit copy(ies) of the applicable book, article, or recording liner notes pertaining to pop or concert music by the methods described below (clauses (a) and (b) are collectively referred to as the “Submission”).
-Only one book, one article, or one recording liner notes may be submitted in each category per Entrant.
+To be considered for the Award, Entrants must: (a) complete and electronically submit an Application available at https://www.ascapfoundation.org/ascapfoundation/programs/awards/deems-taylor-virgil-thomson and (b) submit electronically copy(ies) of articles, or recording liner notes pertaining to pop or concert music by the methods described below (clauses (a) and (b) are collectively referred to as the “Submission”).
+Only one article or one recording liner notes may be submitted in each category per Entrant.

 Please email firstname.lastname@example.org with any additional questions.